g20271/Hackintosh-ThinkPad-X270-i7-7600U/README.md

 Welcome to the Hackintosh build guide for the **Lenovo ThinkPad X270** powered by an **Intel i7-7600U**.
 Not compatible like 6th gen cpu.
-This repository is too many bugs now.
+This repository is too many bugs and untested functions now.

 ## 📋 System Overview